1990s: Music

 1994 became a breakthrough year for punk rock in California, with the success of bands like Bad Religion, Social Distortion, Blink-182, Green Day, the Offspring, Rancid and similar groups following.
 This success would continue to grow over the next decade.
 The 1990s also became the most important decade for ska punk/reggae rock, with the success of many bands like Smash Mouth, Buck-O-Nine, Goldfinger, Less Than Jake, the Mighty Mighty Bosstones, Murphy's Law, No Doubt, Reel Big Fish, Save Ferris, Sublime and Sugar Ray.

 The rave movement that emerged in the late 1980s continued to grow in popularity.
 This movement spawned genres such as Intelligent dance music and Drum and bass.
 The latter is an offshoot of jungle techno and breakbeat.
 Popular artists included Moby, Fatboy Slim, Björk, Aphex Twin, Orbital, the Orb, the Chemical Brothers, Basement Jaxx, Todd Terry, 808 State, Primal Scream, the Shamen, the KLF and the Prodigy.

 The rise of industrial music, somewhat a fusion of synthpop and heavy metal, rose to worldwide popularity with bands like Godflesh, Nine Inch Nails, Rammstein, Ministry and Marilyn Manson.
 Groove metal was born through the efforts of Pantera, whose seventh studio album Far Beyond Driven (1994) was notable for going number one on Billboard 200.
-Another heavy metal subgenre called nu metal, which mixed metal with hip hop influences, became popular with bands like Korn, Slipknot and Limp Bizkit selling millions of albums worldwide.
+Another heavy metal subgenre called nu metal, which mixed metal with hip-hop influences, became popular with bands like Korn, Slipknot and Limp Bizkit selling millions of albums worldwide.
 Metallica's 1991 eponymous album Metallica is the best-selling album of the SoundScan era, while extreme metal acts such as Death, Mayhem, Darkthrone, Emperor, Cannibal Corpse and others experienced popularity throughout the decade.

+The theatrical traveling Irish dance troupe Riverdance was first performed as a seven-minute interval act for the 1994 Eurovision Song Contest in Dublin, originally led by Michael Flatley and Jean Butler, to a thunderous ovation.
+The following year, it quickly evolved into one of the most successful full-fledged stage shows in history.